anipalur/anipalur.com/.github/SUPPORT.md

 ## Using GitHub Issues

-[GitHub Issues](https://github.com/anipalur/anipalur.com/issues "Visit the GitHub Issues tab.") is the preferred channel for bug reports and feature or enhancement requests.
+[GitHub Issues](https://github.com/anipalur/anipalur.com/issues "Visit the GitHub Issues tab.") is the preferred channel for bug reports and feature and enhancement requests.
 To learn more about creating issues, check out [GitHub's quickstart guide](https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart#opening-a-blank-issue "Learn more about GitHub issues.").

 Make sure to follow these general guidelines when using GitHub Issues: